Taíno: United States, Puerto Rico and the U.S. Virgin Islands

 Indigenous peoples are recorded later in Puerto Rico than on many other Caribbean islands.
 The Puerto Rican census of 1777 listed 1,756 indios, while the 1787 census listed 2,032.
-It is not clear, however, exactly which groups were counted as indios at the time and how accurate the census data were—some indios may have remained hidden or lived in isolated and remote communities to avoid enslavement or worse.
-Puerto Rican historian Loida Figueroa has suggested that all Native Puerto Ricans were considered Indian until the beginning of the 19th century, when they were subsequently labelled pardos by Governor don Toribio Montes, who struggled to fit the multiethnic non-whites into American racial categories.
-Oral histories collected by Juan Manuel Delgado in 1977 also support the idea that "Indians" were widespread until the 19th century.
+It is not clear, however, which groups were counted as indios at the time and how accurate the census data were—some indios may have remained hidden or lived in isolated and remote communities to avoid enslavement or worse.
+Puerto Rican historian Loida Figueroa has suggests that all Native Puerto Ricans were considered Indian until the beginning of the 19th century, when they were subsequently labelled pardos by Governor don Toribio Montes, who struggled to fit the multiethnic non-whites into American racial categories.
+Oral histories collected from elders by Juan Manuel Delgado in 1977 indicate that individuals classified as "Indians" persisted into the 19th century, particularly in the region of Las Indieras.

-By the late 19th and early 20th centuries, Puerto Rico was subjected to various attempts at Americanization, including through educational institutions.
-This often included learning English and Spanish, and being required to wear Anglo-American clothing.
-Some Puerto Rican children were sent to the Carlisle Indian Industrial School, the flagship among American Indian boarding schools, including children with Taíno heritage.
-Despite this, there is widespread recognition that Taíno customs and culture have survived in some form in Puerto Rico, where these customs are celebrated as a part of Puerto Rico's creole identity.
+By the late 19th and early 20th centuries, Puerto Rico was subjected to various attempts at Americanisation, including through educational institutions.
+This included the teaching of English and the requirement to wear Anglo-American clothing.
+State-sponsored education promoted a rural jibaro culture – primarily figured as white, Catholic and Hispanic – as a symbol of Puerto Rican culture, seeking to distance Puerto Ricans from political nationalism and promote values of humility and Americanised self-help.
+Some Puerto Rican children were also sent to the Carlisle Indian Industrial School, the flagship among American Indian boarding schools, including children with Taíno heritage.

 At the 2010 U.S. census, 1,098 people in Puerto Rico identified as "Puerto Rican Indian", 1,410 identified as "Spanish American Indian", and 9,399 identified as "Taíno".
 In total, 35,856 Puerto Ricans identified as Indigenous.
 A consistent explanation given by modern Taíno/Boricuas for their survival is that their families lived, at least for a time, close to the mountainous interior of the island, which they call Las Indieras ("the place of the Indians").
 Anthropologist Sherina Feliciano-Santos says these areas typically have an increased prevalence of Indigenous foods, customs and vocabulary than elsewhere.

 People with Indigenous heritage in Puerto Rico may call themselves Boricua, after the Indigenous word for the island, as well as or instead of Taíno.
 Local Taíno/Boricua groups have also begun attempts to reconstruct a distinct Taíno language, called Taíney, often extrapolating from other Arawakan languages and using a modified version of the Latin alphabet.

-The Guainía Taíno Tribe has been recognized as a tribe by the governor of the US Virgin Islands.
+The Guainía Taíno Tribe has been recognised as a tribe by the governor of the US Virgin Islands.